Bachelor of Arts

 Transfer students must complete at least half of their course work at Boston College to be eligible for a degree.

 For students in the degree program, the maximum course load is three per semester; authorization for one additional course will be given only if a student has completed three courses in the previous semester, each with a grade of B- or above.
-Degree candidates may register for either day or evening classes.
+Degree candidates may register for either evening or day classes; however, day classes do require authorization from an academic counselor.

 The core curriculum emphasizes a distinguishing characteristic of liberal education; it is neither too narrowly focused nor too broad.
 Such diversity of subject matter and approach promotes professional success.
 All bachelor programs require seventeen core courses in humanities, social sciences, mathematics and sciences.